 Behind this group of students is a small team of experienced staff, here to help the student reps develop and grow, and to provide support and structure to the organisation in the long term.

-As the GM of the TUSA, I am responsible for the day-to-day operations and for long-term strategic and operational planning.
+As the CEO of the TUSA, I am responsible for the day-to-day operations and for long-term strategic and operational planning.

 Reporting to the Board of Management and working closely with the State President and rest of the State Council team, I provide advice and help set direction to foster continuity from year to year.